-Macado’s has a patio, Mac and Bob’s is a local favorite, Blue Apron Restaurant is farm-to-table freshness everyone can appreciate, and Champloo Desssert has tasty hand-crafted rolled ice cream.
+Macado’s has a patio, Mac and Bob’s is a local favorite, and Champloo Desssert has tasty hand-crafted rolled ice cream.
 The Salem Farmers Market is a Saturday morning draw for anyone downtown.
 If that’s you, you’ll find it on the corner of Broad and Main.
 You can also refer to this self-guided walking tour of Salem.

 - Read More: Must-See Main Street: Salem

 At just three blocks long, Market Street is an easy stroll but packs a big punch.
 From Salem Avenue at Fork in the Market, Market Street serves up an exciting array of food and shopping, not to mention historic buildings complete with nostalgic, authentic, painted-on signs.

 Al fresco dining is the name of the game, so pull up any patio seat and enjoy the people.
 Inside the City Market Building you’ll find an international food court full of unique flavors.
 Be sure to see the ceramic mosaics at each entrance.